History of trade unions in the United Kingdom: New establishments

 Union activity from the 1850s to the 1950s in textiles and engineering was largely in the hands of the skilled workers.
 They supported differentials in pay and status as opposed to the unskilled.
 They focused on control over machine production and were aided by competition among firms in the local labour market.

 After the Chartist movement of 1848 fragmented, efforts were made to form a labour coalition.
 The Miners' and Seamen's United Association in the North-East, operated 1851–1854 before it too collapsed because of outside hostility and internal disputes over goals.
 The leaders sought working-class solidarity as a long-term aim, thus anticipating the affiliative strategies promoted by the Labour Parliament of 1854.

 More permanent trade unions were established from the 1850s, better resourced but often less radical.
-The London Trades Council was founded in 1860, and the Sheffield Outrages spurred the establishment of the Trades Union Congress in 1868.
+The London Trades Council was founded in 1860, and the Sheffield Outrages spurred the establishment of the Trades Union Congress in 1868, with the first meeting taking place at the Mechanics' Institute, Manchester.
 The legal status of trade unions in the United Kingdom was established by a Royal Commission on Trade Unions in 1867, which agreed that the establishment of the organisations was to the advantage of both employers and employees.
 Unions were legalised in 1871 with the adoption of the Trade Union Act 1871.